aklinker1/vite-plugin-web-extension/README.md

 - :wrench: Automatically build inputs from in your `manifest.json`
 - :zap: Super fast watch mode that automatically reloads your extension
-- :globe_with_meridians: Chrome and Firefox support
+- :globe_with_meridians: Supports all browsers
 - :fire: Frontend frameworks for the popup, options page, _**and content scripts**_!
 - :robot: Typescript support out of the box!
 - :white_check_mark: Manifest validation